As you may be aware, along with giving each model its own individual engine, they also come with their own trim levels.

 Standard equipment on the entry-level Macan includes 18in alloy wheels, a twin exhaust system, lane departure warning, cruise control, a powered tailgate and folding electric wing mirrors as standard on the exterior.
 Inside, there is tri-zone climate control, electrically adjustable driver's seat, an Alcantara upholstery and Porsche's infotainment system complete with a 7.0in touchscreen display, sat nav, USB and Bluetooth connectivity, DAB radio, and a DVD drive.

-Upgrade to the Macan S or S Diesel and you'll be greeted by more aluminium trim, a quad-exhaust system and a digital boost gauge.
-The Macan GTS comes with swathes of Alcantara inside including on the headlining, brushed aluminium interior details, electrically adjustable sports seats, bi-xenon headlights and 20in alloy wheels.
+Upgrade to the Macan S or S Diesel and you'll be greeted by more aluminium interior trim, a quad-exhaust system, automatic wipers, and tinted, thermally insulated side windows.
+The Macan GTS comes with a sports exhaust system, lowered sports suspension, 20in alloy wheels, bi-xenon headlights, swathes of Alcantara, electrically adjustable front sports seats, a sporty bodykit and access to Porsche's online services.

 Porsche’s marketing department would prefer you to think of the Macan as a high-rise, super-practical 911, not a downsized Cayenne – a concept that you’ll probably be inclined to meet with some scepticism, just as we did.

 However, this cabin lends the idea at least a glaze of credibility.
 It’s more intimate feeling and quite a bit less rugged looking than you might expect but still retains a lot of what makes a typical premium-branded family 4x4 an attractive ownership proposition.